Chart Color Schemes

 Residential development activity is lower than average in Pascoe Vale South according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers in Pascoe Vale South shows an average of around 49 new dwelling approvals per year over the past 5 financial years, totalling an estimated 247 homes.
-As of FY-26 so far, 18 approvals have been recorded.
-The area's population has declined recently, with new supply likely keeping up with demand, offering good choice to buyers.
-New properties are constructed at an average expected construction cost value of $595,000, indicating a focus on the premium segment.
+AreaSearch analysis of ABS building approval numbers indicates Pascoe Vale South averaged approximately 49 new dwelling approvals per year over the past five financial years ending June 2021, totalling an estimated 247 homes.
+As of April 2026, 18 approvals have been recorded in FY-26.
+The population decline in recent years suggests that new supply has likely kept pace with demand, providing good choice for buyers.
+The average construction cost value of new properties is around $595,000, indicating a focus on the premium segment with upmarket properties.

-This financial year has seen $2.4 million in commercial approvals, reflecting the area's primarily residential nature.
-Building activity shows 44.0% standalone homes and 56.0% attached dwellings, promoting higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-This represents a shift from the current 80.0% houses in the area, suggesting decreasing availability of developable sites and changing lifestyles.
+This year, there have been $2.4 million in commercial approvals, reflecting the area's primarily residential nature.
+New building activity shows 44.0% standalone homes and 56.0% attached dwellings, promoting higher-density living and creating more affordable entry points for downsizers, investors, and first-home buyers.
+This represents a shift from the existing housing stock, which is currently 80.0% houses.
 Pascoe Vale South has around 198 people per dwelling approval, indicating characteristics of a low density area.

-Population forecasts estimate an increase of 4,002 residents by 2041.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to increase by 4,073 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development